Anandh4learning/Technical_Writer_Portfolio/README.md

 ## How to Use

-1. Navigate to the Wiki pages of interest.
+1. Navigate to the Wiki pages of your interest.
 2. Click on the document title to view the content.
 3. Feel free to explore and review the sample writings.